-ON SUB: PASIPHAE’S PLAN (THE RED CANDLE)
+ON SUBMISSION (ADULT): PASIPHAE’S PLAN (THE RED CANDLE)

 Two powerful witches, millennia apart.
 One red candle that can summon soulmates, even when separated by oceans of Time.
 The fate of a kingdom, the gods, and the world, all hanging in the balance.
 Don’t worry; it’s all part of Pasiphae’s plan.

 PASIPHAE’S PLAN is a 90K-word genre-bending, dual-timeline romantasy that gives Pasiphae—Ariadne’s mother—the epic adventure the classics denied her.
 It’s conceived as a duology or trilogy starter but also works as a standalone.
 PASIPHAE’S PLAN combines the snarky goddess narrator of Claire North’s Ithaca, Maya Deane’s Wrath Goddess Sing queer reclamation of Greek myth, spice levels similar to Katee Robert’s Dark Olympus series, and a multiple POV cast like Olivie Blake’s The Atlas Six.